lewagon/dotfiles/01-Ruby/06-Parsing/Optional-02-Your-First-Scraper/README.md

 We would like to scrape **antiques** listed on [craigslist](https://craigslist.org/) for a given city.
 Open the `lib/scraper.rb` and implement the `scrape_craiglist_antiques` method.
 It should **return** an `Array` of antiques found on the website.

 This method should scrape successfully for London and New York.
 Therefore `scrape_craiglist_antiques("london")` and `scrape_craiglist_antiques("newyork")` should all return results.
 Are the craiglist urls for all the cities the same?

+### Going further

+To understand more about this gem, take a look at our [Nokogiri Cheatsheet](https://kitt.lewagon.com/knowledge/cheatsheets/nokogiri) on Kitt!